-Coh-sy in the city: Would you pay $360 per week to live with 22 flatmates?
+Coh-sy in the city: Would you pay $360 per week to live with 21 flatmates?

 "For a quiet night in, the movie room is perfect with its cozy feel, large-screen projector and surround sound system."

-Coh founder Ben Spence told Newstalk ZB he was inspired by his own shared co-living experience in San Francisco, where he made life-long friends who helped him explore the city in California.
+Coh founder Ben Spence told Newstalk ZB he was inspired by his own shared co-living experience in San Francisco, where he made life-long friends who helped him explore the California city.

 "I always thought this would be quite a tough concept to bring back, especially with the smaller sized rooms."